 Here you learn the essentials of managing your safety when working on or near the line.
 One of the first things is to learn are the names of the various parts of the railway – lineside, cess, four-foot, six-foot, ten-foot, refuge etc. Then you need to learn how to use high-visibility clothing, what lineside signs mean, what constitutes a position of safety, know how to ascertain the line speed, from which direction trains can approach on each track and how to contact the Signaller.
 You learn where you should and shouldn’t walk, which direction to face, what Limited Clearance signs mean, how often to check for approaching trains and what to do when they appear.
 Even though train drivers don’t get directly involved with how engineering staff set up safe systems of working during engineering work you will still need to learn about Green Zones and Red Zones, Controllers of Site Safety (COSS), Site Wardens and Lookouts.
 There will be overhead (Section AC) and third-rail electrification (Section DC) systems to learn about.
 You need to know what the various components are called, how to behave in an electrified environment, how to contact the Electrical Control Operator, get the current turned off and deal with emergencies involving electrification equipment.

 After all this you will pass out on PTS.
 It is essential to do this first so that you can go out on the track.
 Train drivers do not have individual PTS cards as the qualification is included in the Train Driver’s Certificate of Competence.
 Additionally, some companies may give you training in first-aid and fire fighting.
-Click here for a film about personal line safety (Warning: the start of this film is a bit graphic!).

 Personal Track Safety